Some people say there are four continents, others swear that there are five, six, or seven. Who is right?

 That is true for the countries located at the extremes of Eurasia -like Spain and China.

 They are so distant, that they had zero interaction with each other for millennia.
-Meanwhile, each developed its own unique culture.
-And now the history and the culture of the other seem strange.
+So each developed its own unique culture.
+And now the culture of the other seems strange.

 So they readily think of Europe and Asia as different entities.
 And consider those on the other side of the border as foreigners.
 Us vs. them.